P4sca1/cron-schedule/README.md

 console.log(cron.getNextDate(new Date(2020, 10, 20, 18, 32)))
 // 2020-11-20T17:35:00.000Z
 ```

+Alternatively you can use `deno add @p4sca1/cron-schedule` and import from `@p4sca1/cron-schedule`, or import from `jsr:@p4sca1/cron-schedule` without an install step.

 ### Note on :version placeholder
 The deno import and Skypack CDN urls contain a `:version` placeholder.
 Replace `:version` with the desired version.
 Semver ranges are supported.
 To always use the latest `4.x` version use `^4.0.0`.